IntentArchitect/Docs/articles/whats-new/2023/09/index.md

   - **[EF Core configurable lazy loading proxies](#ef-core-configurable-lazy-loading-proxies)** - You can now configure whether or not you want you EF Core implementation to support Lazy Loading proxies.
   - **[DB Schema Importer Filtering](#db-schema-importer-filtering)** - You can now apply filtering you which DB artifacts you wish to import.

+- Java updates
+  - **[Updated modules to support Spring Boot v3](#updated-modules-to-support-spring-boot-v3)** - The Spring Boot module now supports a version selection setting to upgrade from v2 to v3.
+  - **[Domain entities moved away from using the @Data annotation](#domain-entities-moved-away-from-using-the-data-annotation)** - Following best practices, the Java Spring Boot community suggests avoiding the @Data annotation from Lombok on domain entities.

 ## Update details

 ### Blazor WebAssembly bootstrap module